Turkey–United States relations: Iraq (territorial integrity)

+"Iraq’s territorial integrity is maintained and the quality of life in Iraq is improved visibly." stated goal at "US and Coalition Objectives" by USDP Feith to Bush and the NSC.

 On March 20, the 2003 invasion of Iraq began.
-On July 4, 2003, Turkish military personnel that were stationed in northern Iraq were captured from their station, led away with hoods over their heads, and interrogated; this later came to be known as the "hood event".
-Turkish military personnel had stationed military observers in "northern safe zone" after the 1991 Gulf War.
+On July 4, 2003, Turkish military personnel who were stationed in northern Iraq were captured from their station, led away with hoods over their heads, and interrogated; this later came to be known as the "hood event".
+Turkish military personnel had stationed military observers in the "northern safe zone" after the 1991 Gulf War.
 The specific unit was stationed at Sulaimaniya after the civil war broke out in 1996 to monitor a ceasefire between the PUK and KDP.
 The unit station was a historical Ottoman Empire facility (dwelling), which held the historical archives of the Ottoman Empire.
 Among the destroyed documents were the deed records of the region.
 The hood event was strongly condemned by the Turkey's newspapers and referred to Americans as "Rambos" and "Ugly Americans".
 Chief of the General Staff of Turkey Hilmi Özkök declared the incident as the sign of "crisis of confidence" between the US and Turkey.

 During the conflict, Ankara pressured the U.S. into subduing PKK training camps in northern Iraq.
-The U.S. remained reluctant due to northern Iraq's relative stability compared to the rest of the country.
+The U.S. remained reluctant because northern Iraq was relatively stable compared to the rest of the country.
+The October 2007 clashes in Hakkâri and simultaneous introduction of the H.Res.106 Armenian Genocide Resolution by Rep. Schiff made the streets of Turkey erupt with anger.
 On October 17, 2007, the Turkish Parliament voted in favor of allowing the Turkish Armed Forces to take military action against the PKK based in northern Iraq.
 In response, Bush stated that he did not believe it was in Turkey's interests to send troops into Iraq.
-Operation Sun was executed February 21–29, 2008.
+Besides Bush and Rice on the phone, Multinational Force commander General Petraeus and Vice Chairman of the Joint Chiefs of Staff General Cartwright rushed to Turkey to calm the situation and deconflict U.S. and Turkish operations as TAF moved into 2008 Turkish incursion into northern Iraq.